GeuseWei/MLB-Odds-Web-Scraping/README.md

 # SevenDot MLB Odds Web Scraping Project

+## Project Overview
 This project is designed to scrape MLB player odds information from the DraftKings Sportsbook website.
 It utilizes Selenium for web scraping to collect data on player betting odds, specifically focusing on 'Over/Under' odds for both batters and pitchers.
 The scraped data is structured and saved in a pandas DataFrame, and the entire scraping process is automated to run at 20-minute intervals.

-## Project Overview

-The goal of this project is to provide a robust tool for collecting real-time odds data, which could be used for analysis, betting insights, or data-driven decision-making in sports analytics.
-It is particularly focused on extracting detailed odds information about MLB players from one of the leading betting platforms, making the data easily accessible and actionable.

 ## Technologies Used